 Although the manner in which the coalition government is intending making cuts of £6bn this financial year remains slightly vague the expectations are growing that some taxes will have to increase to help cut the deficit.

 Barclays has tightened up the security of its mobile banking service after it was identified as being weak and a risk to data protection.

-By Cliff Saran The figure of six billion is on every politicians lips but is also the amount of money Microsoft believes the channel can make from selling Sharepoint 2010 and Office 2010.
-Speaking at the launch of its latest software products in London yesterday Microsoft is clearly positioning Of
+The figure of six billion is on every politician's lips but is also the amount of money Microsoft believes the channel can make from selling Sharepoint 2010 and Office 2010.

 Conservative plans to cap the number of non-EU overseas workers entering the UK have survived the coalition negotiations with the Liberal Democrats, and businesses might soon have to change their cost-cutting strategies as a result.